numpy/numpy/doc/source/user/building.rst

 One cannot mix negation and positives, nor have multiple negations, such cases will raise an error.

-The generic option shortcuts any automatic library checks if NPY_LAPACK_LIBS is defined in the environment.
-NPY_LAPACK_LIBS is supposed to contain all linker flags to link to a standard LAPACK library that offers the Fortran interface.
-You can use this mechanism to ensure that the build is agnostic to the actual LAPACK implementation.
-This is also the first in the list to enable the not uncommon behaviour of using NPY_LAPACK_LIBS from the environment and only guessing if it is not set.

 .. deprecated:: 1.20
   The native libraries on macOS, provided by Accelerate, are not fit for use